 This could mean timing a property sale to manage capital gains, planning major expenses to maximize deductions, or adjusting your strategy based on new tax legislation.
 This kind of proactive tax planning ensures you’re always in the best possible financial position.
 It’s about making small, strategic adjustments all year long that add up to significant savings.

-Use Depreciation and Cost Segregation
+Putting Depreciation and Cost Segregation to Work

 Depreciation is one of the most powerful tax benefits available to real estate investors.
 It allows you to deduct a portion of your property’s value each year, creating a “paper loss” that can offset your rental income.
 A skilled tax advisor ensures you’re taking full advantage of this.